 Once installation completes, applications appear in your system’s application menu.
 From there, you can launch, update, or remove them through GNOME Software.

-Install Flatpak Applications with KDE Plasma Discover
+Install Flatpak Applications with KDE Discover on Debian

 If you use KDE Plasma, Discover can manage Flatpak apps alongside Debian packages.
 If you still need the desktop environment, see Install KDE Plasma on Debian.
 Install the Flatpak backend: